Rachel’s welded to getting more women into trades

 Passing on her skills to the next generation of welding women

 Sharing her skills with the next generation is something Rachel is passionate about.
 In particular, she’s committed to seeing more women join the welding trade.
 To that end, she and her friend Letty (who was the year behind Rachel at trade school and followed her into several of the same workplaces in the years afterwards) set up the WeldHer Workshops.

 “We get a lot of females messaging us on social media asking how we got started, where they can learn, and what advice we have about welding,” Rachel said.
 “We thought it would be cool to teach women who are interested in welding, so in September 2021 we found a welding lab at a local welding supply company.
 There was more interest than we even imagined because we had a wait list of 60 women who wanted to come to the class.”

 The WeldHer Workshops have become a regular thing in Phoenix and Rachel and Letty have even started holding the classes in other states.

 “I would love to see the number of women in trades grow and I thought if I could spark somebody into possibly pursuing a career, that would be so rewarding,” Rachel said.
 “And that has already happened!
 Multiple women have come through our class, they keep practicing and then take a weld test and they get hired.
 It’s awesome to see.”

-Why Rachel chooses to wear Steel Blue work boots
+Why Rachel chooses to wear Steel Blue work boots for welders

-When Rachel is welding, and when she’s teaching her skills to the next generation, she does so wearing Steel Blue work boots.
+When Rachel is welding, and when she’s teaching her skills to the next generation, she does so wearing her Steel Blue work boots.

 “I saw these pink boots on Instagram and I thought they were so cute, I needed them, so I ordered a pair online,” she said.
 “Then to find out that they were also comfortable, that was a huge win-win because they’re light on the feet, they’re good for work, and they’re comfortable.